Zenara

 A psychiatrist has minutes.
 The data doesn't care.

-Zenara's Assess module surfaces an average of 8–10 clinically relevant findings per patient, compared to a standard benchmark of 2.8.
-That's not a rounding error - it's a fundamentally different picture of a patient.
+Zenara Assist surfaces an average of 8–10 clinically relevant findings per patient, compared to a standard benchmark of 2.8.
+That's not a rounding error — it's a fundamentally different picture of a patient.
 But a clinician doesn't have an hour to review it.
 They have minutes, often right before walking into the room.
-The design problem wasn't how to display all of that information - it was how to build a hierarchy that tells a clinician, without them having to hunt, what requires a decision right now versus what is important context to have absorbed.
+Assist's AI synthesizes patient self-report, history, and validated screening data into a coherent whole-person picture — but a picture is only useful if a clinician can read it in time.
+The design problem wasn't how to display all of that information.
+It was how to build a hierarchy that tells a clinician, without them having to hunt, what requires a decision right now versus what is important context to have absorbed.

 The Pivotal Choice